 10 Hardest College Majors

 Choosing a major is a big decision!
-It can impact your career choices in the years to come, and careful consideration should be given to this selection.
-And when it comes to majors, some are generally deemed harder than others.
-When choosing your ideal major, you should give careful consideration to your own strengths and weaknesses as well as your goals – and be honest with yourself.
+It can impact your career choices in the years to come, so it requires careful consideration.
+When it comes to majors, some are generally deemed harder than others.
+You need to weigh your strengths, weaknesses, and goals while being honest with yourself.
+If you’re opting for one of these 10 hardest majors, it’s important to be prepared.

 Check out easiest degrees and see how they compare to this list’s “hardest.”

-While perceived difficulty in in the eyes of the beholder, a difficult major doesn’t mean you won’t necessarily excel in it.
+While perceived difficulty is in the eyes of the beholder, a difficult major doesn’t mean you won’t excel in it.
 If you have strengths in these areas of study, you could absolutely rise to the top of your class.
 However, there are a few differentiators that separate these subjects from the others.

-• They tend to require more study time and homework compared to other majors
+• They tend to require more study time and homework compared to other majors.

-• Grading standards can be more rigorous
+• Grading standards can be more rigorous.

-• The majors are usually in STEM
+• The majors are usually in STEM.

-• They often take more than 4 years to complete
+• They often take more than 4 years to complete.

 Of course, “hard” and “easy” are subjective.
 English or Philosophy majors may be difficult for one student, but easy for the next.
 That’s why it’s so important to pay attention to your own strengths and weaknesses when choosing a major.